samIronhack/FinalProject/README.md

 The main pollution culprits are NO2 mean (nitrogen dioxide) S02 (sulfur) and CO (carbon monoxide)

+#Regression
 Now it is time to do some linear regression to see where bee colonies could be in 5 years time based on the data we have.
+For the regression we will only be looking at the bees data set and not at the secondary datasets on pollution and pesticides as we are not 100% sure how these are affecting the bees in the USA.

 For 2027 I am able to give the following recommendations..

-Over all conclusions.
+#Overall conclusions.

 Due to big efforts by beekeepers the datasets that I have used are a bit confusing and contradicting the news that we get about the status of bees.